mozilla-mobile/shared-docs/android/CONTRIBUTING_code.md

 are unlikely to get merged.**

 ## Creating a Pull Request
+Our team follows [the GitHub pull request workflow][gh workflow]: fork, branch, commit, pull request, automated tests, review, merge.
+If you're new to GitHub, check out [the official guides][gh guides] for more information.

+An example commit message summary looks like, `Closes #5: Upgrade gradle to v1.3.0`.

+Please follow these guidelines for your pull requests:

+- All Pull Requests should address an issue.
+If your pull request doesn't have an issue, file it!
+  - GitHub search defaults to issues, not PRs, so ensuring there is an issue for your PR means it'll be easier to find
+- The commit message summary should briefly describe what code changed in the commit, *not the issue you're fixing.*
+  - We encourage you to use the commit message body to elaborate what changed and why
+- Include the issue number in your commit messages.
+This links your PR to the issue it's intended to fix.
+  - If your PR closes an issue, include `Closes #...` in one of your commit messages.
+This will automatically close the linked issue ([more info][auto close]).
+- Prefer "micro commits".
+  - A micro commit is a small commit that generally changes one thing.
+  A single Pull Request may comprise of multiple incremental micro commits.
+  - Commits should generally not undo the work of previous commits in the same PR.
+  - If you're not comfortable making micro commits, it's okay to begin contributing without them.
+- Add a reviewer to ensure someone sees, and reviews, your pull request so it can be merged
+- If the tests fail, fix them!
+We won't merge if the tests aren't passing.
+- If there are UI changes, include a screenshot so UX can also do a visual review
+- When in doubt, look at the closed PRs in the repository to follow as an example or ask us online!

+If your code is not approved, address the suggested comments, push your changes, and re-request review from your reviewer again.

 * When you open a pull request, please also include a screenshot if there are UI changes, so UX can also do a visual review.